iomesh/docs/docs/volume-operations/clone-pv.md

 ---
 id: clone-pv
-title: Cloning PV
+title: Clone PV
-sidebar_label: Cloning PV
+sidebar_label: Clone PV
 ---

 A clone is a duplicate of an existing volume in the system and data on the source will be duplicated to the destination.
 To clone a PV, you should create a new PVC and specify an existing PVC in the field `dataSource` so that you can clone a volume based on it.